DeyanaNikolova/js-advanced-repository/README.md

 # Project description
-Test project
+Test project repository

 # js-advanced-repository
-Test - to be deleted¬
+Test - to be deleted